Teradata (NYSE:TDC) Releases Q4 2021 Earnings Guidance

-A number of brokerages have issued reports on TDC.
-Royal Bank of Canada increased their price target on Teradata from $50.00 to $58.00 and gave the stock a sector perform rating in a research note on Friday, September 10th.
-Zacks Investment Research lowered Teradata from a buy rating to a hold rating and set a $59.00 price target for the company. in a research note on Tuesday, October 5th.
-JMP Securities increased their price target on Teradata from $70.00 to $78.00 and gave the stock a buy rating in a research note on Friday, September 10th.
-Citigroup increased their price target on Teradata from $53.00 to $59.00 and gave the stock a buy rating in a research note on Friday, August 6th.
-Finally, Bank of America dropped their price objective on shares of Teradata from $75.00 to $71.00 and set a buy rating for the company in a report on Friday, September 10th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $63.22.
+Several equities analysts have issued reports on the company.
+JMP Securities lifted their price objective on Teradata from $70.00 to $78.00 and gave the company a buy rating in a research report on Friday, September 10th.
+Cowen boosted their target price on Teradata from $43.00 to $50.00 and gave the stock a market perform rating in a research report on Friday, September 10th.
+Royal Bank of Canada boosted their target price on Teradata from $50.00 to $58.00 and gave the stock a sector perform rating in a research report on Friday, September 10th.
+Craig Hallum restated a buy rating and set a $88.00 target price on shares of Teradata in a research report on Friday, September 10th.
+Finally, Citigroup boosted their target price on Teradata from $53.00 to $59.00 and gave the stock a buy rating in a research report on Friday, August 6th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $63.22.

-In related news, Director Timothy C. K. Chou sold 2,728 shares of Teradata stock in a transaction that occurred on Monday, September 27th.
-The shares were sold at an average price of $55.13, for a total transaction of $150,394.64.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Timothy C. K. Chou sold 2,729 shares of Teradata stock in a transaction that occurred on Friday, October 22nd.
-The shares were sold at an average price of $59.00, for a total transaction of $161,011.00.
+In other news, Director Timothy C. K. Chou sold 2,729 shares of the company’s stock in a transaction dated Friday, October 22nd.
+The stock was sold at an average price of $59.00, for a total transaction of $161,011.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Margaret A. Treese sold 2,304 shares of the company’s stock in a transaction dated Friday, October 15th.
+The stock was sold at an average price of $57.68, for a total value of $132,894.72.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 7,761 shares of company stock worth $444,300.
-Corporate insiders own 0.92% of the company’s stock.
+Over the last three months, insiders sold 7,761 shares of company stock valued at $444,300.
+Insiders own 0.92% of the company’s stock.

-A hedge fund recently raised its stake in Teradata stock.
-Morgan Stanley raised its position in Teradata Co.
-(NYSE:TDC) by 60.4% in the second quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 323,627 shares of the technology company’s stock after buying an additional 121,822 shares during the period.
+An institutional investor recently raised its position in Teradata stock.
+Morgan Stanley raised its holdings in Teradata Co.
+(NYSE:TDC) by 60.4% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 323,627 shares of the technology company’s stock after buying an additional 121,822 shares during the period.
 Morgan Stanley owned about 0.30% of Teradata worth $16,171,000 at the end of the most recent quarter.
 90.54% of the stock is owned by institutional investors.

 Teradata Company Profile